Republican senator's bill to target U.S. 'political intelligence' firms

 A similar effort passed the Democratic-controlled Senate last year as part of a crackdown on insider trading by lawmakers and staffers, but it was stripped out of the broader bill in the Republican-controlled House of Representatives.

-It’s not clear whether Grassley’s bill will fare better this year, but it could get a boost from the investigation into Height Securities LLC, a company that helps interpret Washington for investors.
+It’s not clear whether Grassley’s bill will fare better this year, but it could get a boost from the investigation into Height Securities LLC, a company that helps interpret Washington for investors, and other firms.

+On April 30, Grassley sent letters to two major hedge funds asking whether they had profited from information provided by Height and other firms that provide “political intelligence.”

 Height Securities drew the scrutiny of Grassley’s staff and the Securities and Exchange Commission because of its April 1 research report that prompted a surge in healthcare stocks.
 The report correctly predicted that President Barack Obama’s administration would keep certain medical payment rates in place, rather than cutting them as previously announced.